d2l-ai/d2l-en/chapter_introduction/preface.md

 Jupyter notebooks for mixing code, equations and text, Sphinx as a rendering engine to generate multiple outputs, and Discourse for the forum.
-While our system it not yet perfect, these choices provide a good compromise among the competing concerns.
+While our system is not yet perfect, these choices provide a good compromise among the competing concerns.
 We believe that this might be the first book published using such an integrated workflow.